 2. Setting up Google My Business pages for locations where you do not have physical presence

 Since the beginning of the digital age, people have been trying to game the system.
 In the local search arena, many service area businesses have attempted to rank for neighboring cities by creating Google My Business pages for a location that is not an active office location.
-Some examples of these locations are virtual offices, PO Boxes, and even family members’ homes – anywhere that could receive the verification postcard by mail.
+Some examples of these locations are virtual offices, P.O.
+Boxes, and even family members’ homes – anywhere that could receive the verification postcard by mail.

 This led to thousands of false or empty business listings that Google has since been attempting to clean up.

 There are now very strict guidelines for representing your business address on Google.
-Virtual offices, PO Boxes, and other remote locations that are not actively staffed during business hours are not acceptable addresses for your Google My Business listing.
+Virtual offices, P.O.
+Boxes, and other remote locations that are not actively staffed during business hours are not acceptable addresses for your Google My Business listing.

 Name, Address, Phone Number (NAP) consistency is one of the most important local ranking factors.
 In addition to being against the guidelines, having an inconsistent business address will already inherently harm your ability to rank for local.

-So, in conclusion, attempting to rank in neighboring cities by creating false Google My Business pages will not work and probably will negatively affect your current city rankings because of NAP inconsistency.
+Attempting to rank in neighboring cities by creating false Google My Business pages will not work and probably will negatively affect your current city rankings because of NAP inconsistency.
 Don’t do this!